Cloud Storage

 Leveraging Cloud Storage With Actian

 The Actian Data Platform allows businesses to deliver integration, management, and analysis services across multiple cloud platforms.
-Apache Spark integration and external file system integration allow the Actian platform to access files and objects stored in cloud storage outside the database schema using standard SQL.
-Distributed SQL queries can transparently access data from different clouds running Actian platform instances as if they were local to a single instance.
+Apache Spark integration and external file system integration allow the platform to access files and objects stored in cloud storage outside the database schema using standard SQL.
+Distributed SQL queries can transparently access data from different clouds running Actian Data Platform instances as if they were local to a single instance.